kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 Compile-time frameworks are naturally good at this.

-## Fast Tests Create More Opportunities for Self-Correction
+## Fast Tests Create More Opportunities for Self-Correction { #fast-tests-self-correction }

 An agent may need several attempts to implement a feature correctly.